logologo

 – Political Violence in Mexico

 Nonviolent protests (known as manifestaciones in Spanish) can become violent and even turn into riots in Mexico.
-There have been recent increases in political violence in Mexico City and Guerrero.
+There have been increases in political violence in Mexico City and Guerrero over the years.
+Since July 2025, anti-gentrification protests targeting foreigners have occurred in central tourist areas of Mexico City - a new social dynamic worth monitoring.
 Just avoid all political marches to ensure your safety.

 – Gang Wars in Mexico

 Gang wars in Mexico usually break out over control of drug trafficking routes and control over resources like the illegal gasoline trade.
+In 2026, Mexico faces an unprecedented situation with two major cartels - CJNG and the Sinaloa Cartel - fracturing simultaneously (see our sections above on the El Mencho crisis and the dual cartel fracture for full details).
 It is dangerous to travel outside of cities.
-It is recommended that you avoid traveling between cities on highways in northern states and the Baja California peninsula—especially at night time
+It is recommended that you avoid traveling between cities on highways in northern states and the Baja California peninsula - especially at night time.

 – Illegal Roadblocks in Mexico

 Throughout Mexico, one common danger is illegal roadblocks set up by gangs.
 They will stop all the traffic and systematically rob all incoming traffic (robbery is the bare minimum though Mexican lore is littered with tales of far worse).
-The following states are known for illegal roadblocks however they have occurred elsewhere:
+During the El Mencho crisis on February 22, 2026, CJNG operatives set up 252 road blockades across 20 states using burning vehicles, buses, and trucks - demonstrating how quickly and widely this tactic can be deployed.
+The following states have historically been known for illegal roadblocks, however they have occurred elsewhere:

 • Tabasco